team-vulcan/Team-Vulcan-Assets/README.md

 # Team Vulcan Shared Assets

 These Assets were created to make developing new games easier for ourselves.
 There are different folders containing different types of assets.
 The assets must follow Microsoft Store Gaming and Xbox Policies as set by Microsoft.
-These policies can be found here: https://docs.microsoft.com/en-us/windows/uwp/publish/store-policies#1013-gaming-and-xbox
+These policies can be found [here](https://docs.microsoft.com/en-us/windows/uwp/publish/store-policies#1013-gaming-and-xbox)

 To download, go to [the releases tab](https://github.com/team-vulcan/Team-Vulcan-Assets/releases/)